vladigleba/vladigleba.github.io/source/_posts/2013-10-31-introducing-readify-a-new-octopress-theme-focused-on-readibility.markdown

 # Defined Using `rem` Units

 If you look at the actual values though, you'll notice that they are specified in a unit called 'rem'.
 It's similar to the `em` unit, but the difference is the `em` is calculated based on the value of the parent element, while the `rem` is based on the value of the top-level root element, which is usually the `html` element.
 This means that if the entire layout is `rem` based, changing the `html` element's font size means the layout will also proportionally readjust itself.
-So if one day you decide to increase your body text size by 5%, you will no longer need to manually readjust all the other font sizes, line heights, margins and paddings to preserve the layout proportions; all you need to do is increase the `html` element's font size!
+So if one day you decide to increase your body text size by 5%, you will no longer need to manually readjust all the other font sizes, line heights, margins, and paddings to preserve the layout proportions; all you need to do is increase the `html` element's font size!
+Pretty nifty stuff.

-There is one caveat though.
+But of course, there is one caveat.
 Older browsers do not support `rem` units, so it's best to include the pixel equivalents as well.
-This adds code bloat, of course, but if `rem` units are right for your project then I think it's worth it.
+This adds code bloat, of course, but if `rem` units are right for your project, then I think it's worth it.

 # Expressed in Legible Fonts

 I ended up using the same fonts as those used by the Whitespace theme.
-They contrast nicely with each other, and the [PT Serif](https://www.google.com/fonts/specimen/PT+Serif) font looks stunning when used for the body text.
-I don't have a scientific explanation for this, but I always prefer body text to be in a serif font compared with a sans serif one as I find serif fonts easier to read.
-But it's easy to change if you prefer sans serif fonts for the body text.
+They contrast nicely with each other, and the [PT Serif](https://www.google.com/fonts/specimen/PT+Serif) font looks stunning when used in body text.
+I don't have a scientific explanation for this, but I always prefer body text to be in a serif font compared with a sans serif one, as I find serif fonts easier to read.
+But it's easy to change if you prefer the other.

 With regards to font size, small sizes on the web are a pet peeve of mine.
 I hate moving closer to the screen or increasing the font size just so the content is readable.
 That's why I made Readify's body font size a comfortable 20 pixels.